FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 	render: (h) => h(App),
 }).$mount('#app');
 ```
 > Note, since we are using the 'Vue' sandbox template from CodeSandbox, we scaffolded a default Vue 2 app.
-This workshop will also work with the Vue 3 sandbox since the Vue 2 Options API is supported in Vue 3, but this particular code snippet will look different:
+This workshop will also work with the Vue 3 sandbox since the Vue 2 Options API is supported in Vue 3, but the above code snippet will look different:
 >  ```
 >  import { createApp } from 'vue'
 >  import App from './App.vue'